 Homelessness Risk Predictor

-A predictive model built using Python and scikit-learn to analyze 15 years of census data and determine key factors contributing to homelessness risk.
+A predictive model built using Python and scikit-learn to analyze census data and determine key factors contributing to homelessness risk.

 Overview